LispEngineer/symbolics-console-kbdm/README.md

 # Cyclone V GX Inputs & Outputs

-Used for the faux mouse
+Inputs used for the faux mouse:
 * Button 0: reset
   * Note, the manual calls these "keys" and they are logic LOW when pressed
 * Buttons 3-1: Left, middle, right mouse buttons
 * GPIO 5: Biphase output to console
 * GPIO 6: Non-biphase output (for debugging by a UART decoder)
 * GPIO 15-12: "Mouse" direction control buttons
+  * Using Digilent Pmod BTN, logic HIGH when pressed
-* Switches 2-0: "Mouse" speed
+* Switches 9-7: "Mouse" speed

+LED outputs:
+* Green 0: reset
+* Green 7-5: Mouse buttons
+* Red 3-0: Mouse direction buttons
+* Red 9-7: Mouse speed
+* Green 2, 3: Biphase, UART outputs

 Some notes on this board's GPIO:
 * 0, 2 = Dedicated clock inputs
 * 3-18 = also on Arduino header
 * 16, 18 = PLL clock outputs
 * 22-35 = HEX 2-3

 # Block Diagram